William Wick: Frontier pastor

 Wick was ordained as a Presbyterian minister by the Presbytery of Ohio on August 28, 1799, and then headed out for the present-day city of Youngstown, Ohio.
+William Wick was one of the first two ministers to settle in the territory of the Western Reserve, the other being a Congregational pastor by the name of Joseph Badger.

 On September 1, 1799, he held a worship service for a group of settlers, which was probably the first church service held for whites in Youngstown, as well as in the Western Reserve.
 He is also said to have founded the First Presbyterian Church of Youngstown, Ohio on that day.

-He was the pastor of the Neshannock and Hopewell Presbyterian Churches in Washington County, Pennsylvania from 1799 to 1801.
+He was the pastor of the Hopewell and later out of Hopewell some congregants formed Neshannock Presbyterian Churches in Lawrence County, Pennsylvania from 1799 to 1801.
 During that time he traveled back to Youngstown for some services, such as the marriage of Rebecca Bush and Stephen Baldwin on November 3, 1800.
 It was the first marriage in the Reserve.
 In May 1800, he established the Presbyterian Society in Youngstown.
 In 1801, he was assigned to the Hopewell and Youngstown churches, and he was assigned to both churches for 15 years.

 Until the church was built, services were held at Elder Caleb Baldwin's cabin or in a grove at the site of the current church.
 The log cabin church, located in Youngstown at Wood Street and Wick Avenue, was the oldest house of worship in the Reserve, perhaps built in 1802 or 1805.
 The building was used as both a school and church for 30 years.

-While leading the Youngstown church, he established the first formal religious organization in Poland, Ohio on May 3, 1802.
+While leading the Youngstown church, he established the first formal religious organization in Poland, Ohio, on May 3, 1802.
 The first minister of the Poland church was a frontier missionary from Connecticut, Rev. Joseph Badger.
 Wick provided assistance in the founding of the Church of Christ in Warren on November 19, 1803.
 Wick was a missionary for the Connecticut Society and received his last commission for one year on January 17, 1815.
 He was connected with two Synods of the Trinity: the Synod of Pittsburgh and the Hartford Presbytery (later known as the Beaver Presbytery).

 Educator

-He taught school in the log cabin in Youngstown, which was attended by William Holmes McGuffey and his sister Jane, who lived on a farm about five miles away in Coitsville, Ohio.
+He taught school in the log cabin church of Hopewell in New Bedford (parents and grandparents buried in the graveyard), which was attended by William Holmes McGuffey and his sister Jane, who lived on a farm about five miles away in Coitsville, Ohio.
 William and Jane studied and boarded with the Wick family during the winter months, when they were not needed to work on the farm.
 William studied Latin, and perhaps Greek and Hebrew, as preparation for studying theology.
 William studied under Wick until his death, when William was 14.